The Best Pay As You Go SIM Deals: The UK PAYG Market Reviewed & Compared

 Credit Expiry: 1p mobile requires that you top-up by £10 at least once every 120 days.
 Any unused credit is rolled over when top up.

 If you’re looking for affordable, then mobile service doesn’t get much cheaper than this.
 1p Mobile does exactly what it says, charges 1p for everything.
 If you’re a light user this is fantastic and by far the cheapest way to get service to your mobile.
 However, heavier users might find that this adds up fast, since 1p Mobile don’t offer bundles for minutes and texts.
-They do, however, offer data bundles that go from £4 for 500 MB up to £25 for 10 GB.
+They do, however, offer data bundles that go from £6 for 1GB up to £25 for 10 GB.

 There’s a minimum top up of £10 with 1p Mobile, which could be pricey for some people.
 Credit itself doesn’t expire, but data bundles are valid for only 30 days, and you’ll need to top up once every 120 days to keep your SIM card active.